 Our monthly news summary pulls together the latest ridesharing and on-demand driving updates so you’re always on top of your game.
 Here’s what’s happened in October:

-We’ve got some great news regarding our referral program dedicated to our members: we’ve increased the amount from $150 to $250 for each person one member recommends and signs with Splend.
+We’ve got some great news regarding our referral program dedicated to our customers: we’ve increased the amount from $150 to $250 for each person one customer recommends and signs with Splend.

 Read more about the referral program

 If you’re worried about fuel costs, especially with the current fuel prices going up especially in Sydney, or want to minimize the environmental impact of driving, you’re probably wondering what are the easiest things you can do that will reduce fuel consumption.

 Learn how you can reduce your fuel consumption

 If you’re a Muslim who wants to give ridesharing a try, it’s not always easy to find Islamic car finance among these options available on the market.
 Here is why Splend is considered halal car finance and how we can help you kickstart your career as a rideshare driver since our options ensure that you can spread the cost of the car without breaking the Sharia rules.